Directed Numbers

 Directed numbers are numbers with a sign (+ or -) that indicate their direction or position relative to zero.
 These numbers are used in real-world contexts like temperature, money (debt/savings), elevation (above/below sea level), and time zones.

-Rule 1: If the signs are the same then add the numbers and keep the original sign.
+Rule 1: If the signs are the same then add the numbers and keep the common sign.

 Rule 2: If the signs are different then subtract: Big number minus small number.
 Keep the sign of the big number.